michael-good/numbers-in-letters-to-digits/README.md

   - If the input is ‘I have one hundred apples’ the output should be ‘I have 100 apples’

 Test cases have been written so that 100% coverage is achieved.
 Binaries (JAR) for the execution of the program can be found within bin/ folder.
+Project has been compiled, built and tested using Gradle.

 ## Assumptions